aphp/edsnlp/docs/user-guide/antecedents.md

     To curb that possibility, using the output of the ``sections`` component is deactivated by default.
 ```

-## Scope

-The `antecedents` pipeline can functions in two modes :

-1. Annotation of the extracted entities (this is the default).
-To increase throughput, only pre-extracted entities (found in `doc.ents`) are processed.
-2. Full-text, token-wise annotation.
-This mode is activated with by setting the `on_ents_only` parameter to `False`.

-Since the natural way to use EDS-NLP is to extract entities and then check whether they are related to the patient themself, the second mode is generally unused.

 ## Declared extensions

 The `antecedents` pipeline declares two [Spacy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes), on both `Span` and `Token` objects :